lucasfurno/docs_en/edge-firewall/index.md

 > Because it is a programmable, modular and extendible firewall, it allows you to choose the modules that suit your needs.

-You can make your own protection source code available and run directly on the Azion distributed network.
-This benefits both the end user and the application itself, as the user has access to a protected application with low latency.
-Complex attacks can be prevented by extending the protection perimeter to the edge.
+You can make your own protection source code available and run it directly on the Azion distributed network.
+This benefits both the end-user and the application itself, as the user has access to a protected application with low latency.
+Protect against complex attacks by extending the protection perimeter to the edge.

 #### With the Edge Firewall you can: